xipki/xipki/examples/ocsp-store-example-assembly/src/assembly/unfiltered/README.md

 Deployment in Jetty 9
 ----
-1. Copy the sub-folders `webapps` and `xipki` to the jetty root folder.
+1. Copy the sub-folders `webapps` and `xipki` to the jetty root folder, and the files in sub-folder `lib` to the sub-folder `lib/ext` of jetty.
 2. Start jetty
    Start jetty from any folder
 ```sh